Project-Harmoni/harmoni-edge/README.md

 After creating the project, access the project dashboard: https://supabase.com/dashboard/project/(your-project-key)

-Under Storage, create two public buckets called "images" and "music," which will hold album covers and sountracks for the app.

 Under Edge Functions, create two secrets for interacting with Web3:
 ALCHEMY_URL
 TOKEN_CONTRACT_ADDRESS